2010 Asian Games: Closing ceremony

 The closing ceremony began on November 27, 2010, at 20:06 local time in front of 35,000 spectators.
-The show had the theme "Leave Your Song Here", which had cultural displays from China, India, Indonesia, Lebanon, Japan, Kazakhstan and Mongolia.
-The ceremony featured songs from different cultures as chosen: the Indians "Saajan ji Ghar Aaye" and "Aao re Jhumo re", Indonesian "Sing Sing So" and Japanese "Sakura".
-Various artists from Taiwan, Hong Kong and mainland China performed "Triumphant Return", among them were Alan Tam, Leo Ku and Hacken Lee.

-After awarding host badminton player Lin Dan,with the most valuable player award, President of the Olympic Council of Asia Ahmed Al-Fahad Al-Ahmed Al-Sabah officially announced the Games closed.
-As per tradition, the People's Liberation Army personnel has lowered the OCA flag, and carried out of the ceremony venue.
-Later, the South Korean flag is raised to the South Korean national anthem.
-The Mayor of Incheon Song Young-gil received the Games flag for as the city is scheduled to host the 2014 Games.
-The ceremony then proceeded with an eight-minute segment from Incheon called "Arirang Party" led by traditional percussionist Choi So-ri in Korean traditional costumes, taekwondo exponents and famous Korean singer, songwriter, dancer, record producer and actor Rain led the segment.
-Rain sang a medley of three of his hit-songs during the segment which were "Rainism", "Hip Song" and "Friends".
+The Ceremony included the handover of the Games from Guangzhou to Incheon.
+Wan Qingliang, the Mayor of Guangzhou handed over the OCA flag to the Mayor of Incheon Song Young-gil.
+The ceremony then proceeded with an eight-minute segment from Incheon called "Arirang Party" led by traditional percussionist Choi So-ri in Korean traditional costume along with taekwondo exponents.
+Famous Korean singer, songwriter, dancer, record producer and actor Rain also performed.

-The closing ceremony ended with the flame being extinguished and the theme songs "Everyone" and "Cheer for Asia" being performed.

 Medal table

-China led the medal table for the eighth consecutive time with a new record for the most number of gold medals (at 199 gold medals) won in a single Games.
-This bettered their previous record of 183 gold medals won by China at the 1990 games.
-Macau, and Bangladesh won their first Asian Games gold medal from wushu and cricket, respectively.
-Some 35 NOCs (except Kuwait who competed under the Olympic flag) won at least a single medal with 27 NOCs winning at least a single gold medal, thus leaving nine NOCs failing to win any medal at the Games.
+China led the medal table for the eighth consecutive time, setting a new record for the most number of gold medals (at 199 gold medals) won in a single Games.
+This bested their previous record of 183 gold medals won in the 1990 Asian Games.
+China became the first nation in the history of Asian Games to cross the 400 medal-mark in one edition.
+Macau and Bangladesh won their first Asian Games gold medals in wushu and cricket, respectively.
+Some 35 National Olympic Committees (except Kuwait who competed under the Olympic flag) won at least a single medal.
+27 NOCs won at least a single gold medal, thus leaving nine NOCs that did not win any medal at the Games.

 The top ten ranked NOCs at these Games are listed below.
 The host nation, China, is highlighted.

 Broadcasting

-Guangzhou Asian Games Broadcasting Co., Ltd (GAB) (广州亚运会转播有限公司 (Guǎngzhōu yàyùn huì zhuǎnbò yǒuxiàn gōngsī)), a broadcasting consortium, established on December 31, 2008, served as the host broadcaster of the games.
+Guangzhou Asian Games Broadcasting Co., Ltd (GAB) (广州亚运会转播有限公司 (Guǎngzhōu yàyùn huì zhuǎnbò yǒuxiàn gōngsī)), a broadcasting consortium established on December 31, 2008, served as the host broadcaster of the games.
 The International Broadcast Centre was constructed within the Asian Games town.